ietf-rats/charter/ietf-rats-charter.md

 Goals
 =====

-This WG will standardize formats for describing assertions/claims about system components and associated evidence; and procedures and protocols to convey these assertions/claims to relying parties.
-Given the security and privacy sensitive nature of these assertions/claims, the WG will specify approaches to protect this exchanged data.
-A relying party or verifier may use reference, known, endorsed, or expected values or thresholds to assess the assertions/claims.
-Information and data models for this activity are in scope for this WG.
+The WG has defined an architecture (draft-ietf-rats-architecture) for remote attestation.
+It will standardize formats for describing evidence and attestation results;
+and the associated procedures and protocols to convey this evidence for appraisal to a verifier and these attestation results to a relying party.
+Additionally, the WG will standardize formats for endorsements and reference values, but protocols and associated procedures for conveying them to the verifier are out of scope.
+Formats and protocols for appraisal policy for evidence and appraisal policy for attestation results are also out of scope.

-The working group will cooperate and coordinate with other IETF WGs such as TEEP, SUIT, and SACM, and work with organizations in the community, such as the TCG and the FIDO Alliance, as appropriate.
-The WG will also evaluate prior work such as NEA and proprietary attestation technologies like the Android Keystore.
+The WG will continue to cooperate and coordinate with other IETF WGs such as TEEP and SUIT, and work with organizations in the community, such as the TCG and the FIDO Alliance, as appropriate.

 Program of Work
 ===============